bellhyve/ngbuddy/README.md

 # DESCRIPTION

-**ngbuddy** ("Netgraph Buddy") is an rc.d script for managing netgraph(4) networks in mixed vm and jail environments. **rc.conf** variables prefixed by **ngbuddy_** are used to manage ng_bridge(4) and ng_eiface(4) devices upon service start (and system boot).
-Additional tools assist with configuring vm-bhyve and naming their sockets for statistics and graphing.
+**ngbuddy** ("Netgraph Buddy") is an rc.d script for managing netgraph(4) in mixed vm and jail environments.
+Netgraph provides a more flexible networking solution compared to the traditional if_bridge/epair/tap setup, a clearer and shorter list of virtual devices, and performance benefits for some workloads.

+**rc.conf** variables prefixed by **ngbuddy_** are used to manage ng_bridge(4) and ng_eiface(4) devices upon service start (and system boot).
+Additional tools assist with jail interface management, configuring vm-bhyve, naming vm-bhyve sockets, displaying basic statistics, and determine stable MAC addresses to help avoid collisions.

 # QUICK START EXAMPLE

 The following commands will configure a system for netgraph.

 **service ngbuddy enable**
 :    Sets **rc.conf** variables to enable the ngbuddy service.
-If no bridge definitions are set, the following bridge definitions will be added: \
+If no bridge definitions are set, the following default bridge definitions will be added: \
 :    _public_: A bridge interface associated with the host system's current default route, allowing guests to interact with the existing network. \
 :    _private_: A bridge linked to a new virtual interface named **nghost0**, suitable for host-only or NAT network with your guests. \